 The first step is to get a diagnosis.
 This condition is impossible to diagnose during a doctor’s visit, even if all sleep apnea symptoms are present.
 Tell your doctor about your sleep apnea symptoms and they’ll be able to make an evaluation.
 They may recommend staying the night in a lab where you can be monitored.
 This is the only way to guarantee a proper diagnosis.
 If you do have sleep apnea, get it treated immediately.

 The industry standard for treatment is the CPAP.
 This is an uncomfortable face mask that must be worn all night for results.
 A new option is the Somnodent mouthpiece.
-This fits comfortably inside your mouth, making it easy to wear, easy to sleep and ensuring the best results possible.
+This fits comfortably inside your mouth, making it easy to wear, easy to sleep and ensuring optimal results.
 Somnodent is finally offering the easy and effective sleep apnea treatment people have been dreaming about.

 Recognize these sleep apnea symptoms, get it treated and get yourself a good night’s rest.
 Even more importantly, help those around you get the sleep THEY need!